Ibaslogic/Ibaslogic/src/posts/2020-07-25-object-oriented-programming-javascript/object-oriented-programming-javascript.md

 The parent class is also called _super_ or _base_ while the child class is also called _sub_ or _derived_.

 **Polymorphism** – Simply means the condition of occurring in several different forms.
 In OOP, it means that you can have a method or function which can be presented in multiple forms.
-So that when you invoke (call) any of these forms on different object types, they respond appropriately.
+Of which you can decide which of the forms get executed based on the object types.

 _You will see their implementations later in this guide._